nycpivot/pcf-workshop-dotnet/labs/pcf-workshop-dotnet-core-lab04-before/README.md

 ### STEP 3 - INJECT STEELTOE OPTIONS

-1. Add the following Steeltoe Nuget packages to the project.
+1. Note the following NuGet package has been added to the project.

 		Steeltoe.Extensions.Configuration.CloudFoundryCore

+2. Uncomment the code in the BuildWebHost function in Program.js.
+The necessary line is "AddCloudFoundry()".

+		WebHost.CreateDefaultBuilder(args)
+            .UseStartup<Startup>()
+            .ConfigureAppConfiguration((context, config) =>
+            {
+                var env = context.HostingEnvironment;

+                config.AddJsonFile("appsettings.json", optional: true, reloadOnChange: true)
+                    .AddJsonFile($"appsettings.{env.EnvironmentName}.json", optional: true, reloadOnChange: true);
+            })
+			.AddCloudFoundry()
+            .Build();

-2. Open Startup.cs file.
+3. Open Startup.cs file.

 		1. uncomment the using statement
 		2. uncomment the two lines in the ConfigureServices method.

-3. Open the HomeController, and 1) uncomment the constructor
+4. Include the OptionsController to the project.
+This will inject configuration settings into type-safe objects.
+5. Include the Views/Options folder to the project.
+This file displays Application settings and bound Services.
+6. Uncomment the Options navbar menu item in Shared/_Layout.cshtml.
+7. Publish a Release build.
+8. From the Release folder, push the app.

+	cf push

+9. Navigate to the Options page to observe the output.